nerdherd/NerdScout/README.md

 flask run --debug
 ```

 This should open a development server and display an IP Address.
-Navigate to this IP address to view Nerd Scout
+Navigate to this IP address to view NerdScout.